blessBfon/drea/README.md

-**Lex Validation** is a lightweight and flexible JavaScript validation library designed to simplify data validation using rules, schemas, and models.
+**📘 Lex Validation** is a lightweight and flexible JavaScript validation library designed to simplify data validation using rules, schemas, and models.
 It allows you to validate single entries, multiple entries, and even create reusable validation models with customizable rules.

 ---